Act 2 Scene 2 Romeo And Juliet Quotes

 Q: How does Shakespeare use light and dark imagery in Act 2 Scene 2?

-A: Shakespeare uses light and dark imagery to emphasize the duality of Romeo and Juliet's situation.
+A: Shakespeare uses light and dark imagery to highlight the duality of Romeo and Juliet's situation.
 Juliet appears on the balcony, bathed in the moonlight, a symbol of purity and beauty.
 Romeo, hidden in the shadows below, is drawn to her light, willing to risk everything to be near her.
 This contrast also reflects the larger conflict of the play: love and hate, light and dark, life and death.

 Q: What are some key themes explored in Act 2 Scene 2?